bryanwb/kh/README.md

 ## TODO

-* It would be great if King's Hand could fetch and install additional fingers.
-Haven't figured out how to do that yet.
-Perhaps using `go get`?
 * Find and list fingers present on github based on repo metadata
 * How to support shell completions?
 * Make it easier for fingers to manage their own flags and arguments, should be able to wrap pflag for this purpose